By the time Teacher Appreciation Week comes in May, you bet that teachers are definitely feeling like they’re survivors!

-Decorate the teacher’s lounge at the beginning of the week and add in elements such as the buffet serving table as needed.
+Decorate the teacher’s lounge at the beginning of the week and add in elements such as the buffet serving table as needed throughout the week.

-But since you might not have the time or skill to be extra crafty, Amazon has your back with a huge selection of themed decorations!
+But since you might not have the time or skill to be extra crafty, there’s no shortage of options for Survivor themed decorations!

 First, these tiki cut out wall decorations can double as “immunity idols.”

 This paper tissue flower garland is such a pretty and perfect way to set a tropical tone for the appreciation event!

 Another inexpensive decoration that fits the Survivor theme are these super fun paper tiki lanterns.